 Many sources advocate for the use of mineral or petroleum jelly, but these products pose potential health risks.
 For example, mineral oil may be irritating to the skin and respiratory system, while petroleum jelly may be harmful to the central nervous system and/or irritating to the skin and eyes.
 There’s also some evidence these ingredients may be carcinogenic.

 For these reasons, you’re probably better off using a gentle, natural product.
 Our USDA Organic Super Balm is packed with ingredients that will help soothe your child’s scalp, such as chamomile, calendula, coconut oil, and avocado oil.

-We’ve left out irritating and potentially harmful ingredients such as alcohol, petrolatum, parabens, and mineral oil, so you can rest easy knowing your child’s scalp is benefiting from deep hydration derived from purely natural ingredients.
+We’ve left out irritating and potentially harmful ingredients such as alcohol, petrolatum, parabens, and mineral oil, so you can rest easy knowing your child’s scalp is benefiting from deep hydration derived from food-grade ingredients.